JoshRWinter/fishtank/README.md

-fishtank - multiplayer underwater tank battle
+fishtank - multiplayer underwater tank battle for Android
 includes server software (Linux, windows)

 to build the server software, ensure you have g++ and make installed, then cd to /fishtank-server and run `make`